-Reviewing and investigating complaints from investors is a significant function of FINRA.
-Following receipt of a complaint, FINRA staff will evaluate the complaint and may send a copy of it to the member firm and request that it respond directly to you.
-If FINRA conducts an investigation into your complaint, staff will generally begin its investigation by requesting information and documents from the member firm and its employees to verify information and obtain additional facts.
+Investigating complaints from investors is a significant function of FINRA.
+Following receipt of a complaint, FINRA staff normally begin the investigation by requesting information and documents from the brokerage firm and its employees to verify information and obtain additional facts.
 FINRA does not open investigations for all investor complaints.
-However, conduct rules require member firms, their financial professionals and employees to cooperate fully with these investigations.
+However, Conduct Rules require brokerage firms, their brokers and employees to cooperate fully with these investigations.

-FINRA, however, does not have general subpoena power and cannot compel cooperation of non-industry personnel, such as issuers of securities or their executives.
+FINRA, however, does not have general subpoena power and cannot compel cooperation of nonindustry personnel, such as issuers of securities or their executives.

-Without your cooperation, we might be unable to take disciplinary action against a member firm or its employees.
-A complaint, by itself, without supporting evidence might not be sufficient to prove a rule violation.
+Without your cooperation, we may be unable to take disciplinary action against a brokerage firm or its employees.
+A complaint, by itself, without supporting evidence may not be sufficient to prove a rule violation.
 That's why it is important that you be willing to speak with FINRA staff, provide documentation or supply a sworn statement of facts supporting your complaint.
 It is also important that you be willing to testify at a FINRA disciplinary hearing if one is conducted.
-The fact that you entered into a confidentiality agreement to settle a problem with a member firm or its employees does not prevent you from speaking with FINRA staff or otherwise cooperating in a FINRA investigation or disciplinary hearing.
+The fact that you entered into a confidentiality agreement to settle a problem with a brokerage firm or its employees does not prevent you from speaking with FINRA staff or otherwise cooperating in a FINRA investigation or disciplinary hearing.

-If too much time has elapsed between a financial professional's conduct and the filing of your complaint to FINRA, the investigation might be hindered.
-In some circumstances, it might be unrealistic to try to begin an investigation.

-FINRA may close an investigation without taking disciplinary action against a member firm or its employees.
+If too much time has elapsed between a broker's conduct and your complaint to FINRA, the investigation may be hindered.
+In some circumstances, it may be unrealistic to try to begin an investigation.
+FINRA may close an investigation without taking disciplinary action against a brokerage firm or its employees.
 This can result from many factors unrelated to the merits of a complaint, such as jurisdictional limitations or the existence of an ongoing or completed enforcement action by another law enforcement or regulatory agency.
-FINRA considers that a determination not to take action against a member firm or its employees has no evidentiary weight in an arbitration, mediation or other proceeding.
-As such, FINRA considers it inconsistent with its rules for a member firm or its employees to attempt to introduce such a determination into evidence in any of those proceedings.
+FINRA considers that a determination not to take action against a brokerage firm or its employees has no evidentiary weight in an arbitration, mediation or other proceeding.
+As such, FINRA considers it inconsistent with its rules for a brokerage firm or its employees to attempt to introduce such a determination into evidence in any of those proceedings.